MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ## Visual Studio Code

 [Visual Studio Code](https://code.visualstudio.com/) is a free, open-source code editor from Microsoft.
-With the QDK extension for VS Code, you can create Q# programs, load built-in Q# samples, and use features like error messaging, syntax highlighting, debugging, circuit diagram visualization, CodeLens, and IntelliSense—all in your local development environment.
+With the Quantum Development Kit extension for Visual Studio Code, you can create Q# programs, load built-in Q# samples, and use features like error messaging, syntax highlighting, debugging, circuit diagram visualization, CodeLens, and IntelliSense—all in your local development environment.
+To get started, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

-You can also use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) to estimate the physical resources required to run your Q# programs on quantum computers.
-The Resource Estimator is part of the QDK, so you don't need an Azure subscription to use it.
+With Visual Studio Code and the QDK you also have access to the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) to estimate the physical resources required to run your Q# programs on quantum computers.
 For more information, see [Run the Resource Estimator in Visual Studio Code](xref:microsoft.quantum.submit-resource-estimation-jobs).

-You don't need an Azure account to use the QDK in VS Code.
-However, if you have an Azure account, you can connect to your Azure Quantum workspace from VS Code and run Q# programs on the quantum computers and simulators of your selected providers.
+You don't need an Azure account to use the QDK in Visual Studio Code.
+However, if you have an Azure account, you can connect to your Azure Quantum workspace from Visual Studio Code and run Q# programs on the quantum computers and simulators of your selected providers.
+For more information, see [How to submit Q# programs with Visual Studio Code](xref:microsoft.quantum.submit-jobs).

-To get started, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 > [!NOTE]
 > The QDK extension is also available for [VS Code for the Web](https://vscode.dev/quantum), which provides the same Azure connectivity and Q# language features as the desktop version.
 However, it doesn't support Python, Qiskit, or Cirq.